-TAM is an intensive degree program offered by a number of different universities in the US and Europe.
+TAM is an intensive degree program offered by a number of different universities in the US, Europe and the Middle East.
 The academic themes of TAM track I’s interdisciplinary program are the policy, politics, and society of the transatlantic region.
 The research-oriented track of TAM (TAM track II) focuses on European governance.
-We expect to offer a third track of TAM in the fall of 2014.
-TAM III will be focused on German-Turkish Relations.
+TAM III focuses on German-Turkish Relations.
 Students will study in Chapel Hill at UNC-CH, in Ankara at the Middle East Technical University (METU) and in Berlin at Humboldt University.
-Please watch the website for updates on this exciting addition to TAM or contact the TAM Office for the latest information

 All TAM tracks offer two different degree options to students.
 There are unique advantages and disadvantages inherent to both the US and European degree options.
 For instance, US nationals should be aware that choosing a degree from a European university renders them ineligible for Federal Stafford loans.